BA in Paralegal Studies

-- Earn a specialized certificate in Civil Litigation or Corporate Practice (or both areas) that will refine your paralegal skills to meet the demands of the modern legal workplace.
+- Earn a specialized certificate in Litigation that will refine your paralegal skills to meet the demands of the modern legal workplace.

 - Maximize the number of credits you may transfer from your two-year paralegal program, and complete your degree on a schedule that works with your personal and professional obligations.

 - Enhance your general knowledge and improve your ability to respond to the challenges of contemporary society through courses in the University’s Core Curriculum.